 The "Early Bird" ordinance makes shops open and villagers wake up earlier for players who can only play/prefer to play during the early morning.
-(For example, without the ordinance, Re-Tail opens at 9 AM; with it, it opens at 6 AM.)
+Shops open and villagers wake up to three hours earlier, although neither of these will happen before 6 AM.

 The "Night Owl" ordinance makes shops close and villagers go to bed later for players who can only play/prefer to play during nighttime.
-(Without the ordinance, Re-Tail closes at 11 PM; with it, it closes at 2 AM.)
+Shops close and villagers go to sleep three hours later than normal.

 The "Bell Boom" ordinance increases buying and selling prices by 20%.
 This one is less for convenience and more for people who just want to earn Bells quickly.

 With the addition of the "Save and Continue" feature in New Leaf, avoiding bees is a lot easier (as they despawn after the save).
 Not only that, but you can actually pick up their beehives and sell them.

 Or, if you're trying to catch bees in New Leaf, the swarm will freeze in place when you open your inventory.
 This eliminates the rush to equip your net, allowing you to focus on timing of your swing.

 Buying an art item from Crazy Redd was basically a Luck-Based Mission in previous games.
 You never knew if the item was forged or not until you donated it to the museum.
 New Leaf makes it semi-easy to tell whether an art item is forged or not, though it takes a keen eye to tell (or a strategy guide).